Call or Text Anytime: 817.277.6166|Office by Appointment · Weekdays 8:30am – 5pm

 Specialty Contractors

-Waterproofing, structural repair, foundation contractors, and other specialty trades who assess conditions and recommend solutions carry professional liability for those assessments.
+Waterproofing, structural repair, foundation contractors, and other specialty trades who assess conditions and recommend solutions carry professional liability for those assessments and recommendations.

 Any Contractor with a Consultative Role